Convergence of Datalog over (Pre-) Semirings: Semi-Na ive Optimization

-Consider a single $\name$ stratum (see, e.g., \cite{DBLP:books/aw/AbiteboulHV95} for a definition of this standard concept in datalog) that repeatedly computes $R = F(R)$ until a fixpoint is reached.
-A naive evaluation consists of repeatedly applying the immediate consequence operator, that is we compute $R_0, R_1, R_2, \ldots$ where $R_{t+1} \defeq F(R_t)$.
-As observed in standard datalog, this strategy is inefficient because all facts discovered at iteration $t$ will be re-discovered at iterations $t+1, t+2, \ldots$ The {\em semi-naive} optimization consists of a modified program that computes $R_{t+1}$ by first computing only the ``novel'' facts $\delta_{t+1} = F(R_t) - R_t$, which are then added to $R_t$ to form $R_{t+1}$.
-Efficiently computing $F(R_t) - R_t$ {\em without} fully evaluating $F(R_t)$ is the incremental computation problem typical of incremental view maintenance.
-There are different incremental computation strategies, one of which is to exploit the fact that $F$ is essentially multilinear (see definition below) to incrementally compute $\delta_{t+1} = F(R_{t-1}+\delta_t)-F(R_{t-1})$ without fully evaluating $F(R_t)$.
-This section generalizes semi-naive evaluation to $\name$.
+In this section we show that the semi-na\"ive algorithm for standard datalog can be generalized to $\name$, for certain restricted POPS.
+The Na\"ive Algorithm~\ref{algo:naive} repeatedly applies the immediate consequence operator $F$ and computes $J^{(0)}, J^{(1)}, J^{(2)}, \ldots$, where $J^{(t+1)} \defeq F(J^{(t)})$.
+This strategy is inefficient because all facts discovered at iteration $t$ will be re-discovered at iterations $t+1, t+2, \ldots$ The {\em semi-na\"ive} optimization consists of a modified program that computes $J^{(t+1)}$ by first computing only the ``novel'' facts $\delta^{(t)} = F(J^{(t)}) - J^{(t)}$, which are then added to $J^{(t)}$ to form $J^{(t+1)}$.
+Furthermore, the difference $F(J^{(t)}) - J^{(t)}$ can be computed efficiently, {\em without} fully evaluating $F(J^{(t)})$, by using techniques from incremental view maintenance.

-In standard datalog the difference operator is well defined, since the Boolean semiring supports a difference operator as $x - y \defeq x \wedge \neg y$.
-For a semi-naive evaluation in $\name$, we need to define the difference operator.
+This section generalizes the semi-na\"ive algorithm from datalog to $\name$.
+The main problem we encounter is that, while the difference operator is well defined in the Boolean semiring, as $x - y \defeq x \wedge \neg y$, no generic difference operator exists in an arbitrary POPS.
+In order to define a difference operator, we will restrict the POPS to be a complete, distributive dioid.